You are now in the main content area

 You can invite any mailing list (Google Group) in the corporate directory to a meeting.
 Each member of the group will receive an email invitation.
 Note, however, that the email invitation won't show all the members of the group.
 Also, the group members will appear in the invitation on each attendee's calendar only if you have permission to view the group's member list.

-To set a recurring meeting up, click Does not repeat within your meeting invitation to reveal a drop down menu of options of how often and when you want the repeating event to end.
+To set a recurring meeting up, select Does not repeat within your meeting invitation to reveal a drop down menu of options of how often and when you want the repeating event to end.

 Google Calendar gives you the option of editing one meeting in a series of recurring meetings.
-Open the instance that you want to edit, make your changes, and click Save.
+Open the instance that you want to edit, make your changes, and select Save.
 Google Calendar then asks you whether you want to apply your changes to just the selected meeting, all meetings, or all meetings moving forward.

 Google Calendar has privacy settings, allowing you to create private meetings.
 In the event details, select Private so only others with Make changes to events privileges (or higher) for your calendar can see the event and its details.